vsivsi/meteor-job-collection/README.md

 `options:`
 * `retries` -- Number of additional retries to attempt before failing with `job.retry()`.
 Default: `0`.
 These retries add to any remaining retries already on the job (such as if it was cancelled).
+* `until` -- Keep retrying until this `Date`, or until the number of retries is exhausted, whichever comes first.
+Default: Prior value of `until`.
+Note that if you specify a value for `until` when restarting a repeating job, it will only apply to the first run of the job.
+Any repeated runs of the job will use the repeat `until` value for retries.
 * `antecedents` -- Also restart all `'cancelled'` or `'failed'` jobs that this job depends on.
 Default: `true`
 * `dependents` -- Also restart all `'cancelled'` or `'failed'` jobs that depend on this job.
 Default: `false`